ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

    :width: 400px

 Then click on ``Save and Select Project``.
 This will create a new tool in your private **My Tools** list, that you can use for new deployments.
-Next, you need to select the *“Default Personal Project”* created in Step 1, which is linked to the allocated OKD project, and click on the ``Proceed`` button.
+Next, you need to select the *“Default Personal Project”* :ref:`created in Step 1 <howtos/deploy/eosc-node:1.1.
+Allocate the computing resources>`, which is linked to the allocated OKD project, and click on the ``Proceed`` button.

-..
-TODO: are we missing image here?
-Proceed, etc -> added
 .. image:: /_static/images/eosc-node/container-deploy.png

 1.3.
 Access the tool